ben-deaner-teaching/Duration-DiD/README.md

-This repo contains replication files for the paper "Causal Duration Analysis with  Diff-in-Diff" by Ben Deaner and Hyejin Ku.

-Replication files for the paper are provided in MATLAB (note that we have not included the dataset)

-We also include a STATA command in the .ado file and STATA .do file that replicates the results in the paper.
-The .ado file is written in the Mata language and is designed to be general purpose.

-INSTRUCTIONS FOR USING THE STATA COMMAND are below.
-Note that the .ado file has (at time of writing) been tested only on the data used in the paper.
-Please email b.deaner@ucl.ac.uk with any queries or feedback on the command.

 # durationdid — Duration Difference-in-Differences

 Stata command implementing the estimator from Deaner and Ku (2025), "Causal Duration Analysis with Diff-in-Diff."